Cottage Food Laws in Nebraska

 Yes.
 Online sales and delivery within the state are permitted.

-Official source: Nebraska Dept. of Agriculture — Cottage Food
+Official source: Nebraska Dept. of Agriculture — Cottage Food Registration

-Running a cottage food business in Nebraska?
+Running a bakery in Nebraska?

 BakeOnyx handles orders, recipes, pricing, and customers — so you can focus on baking.